Program overview

 • Practical hands-on training in a workshop environment.

-• Exposure to various welding processes, including shielded metal arc, flux-cored arc, and gas metal arc welding.
+• Exposure to various welding techniques, including shielded metal arc and gas metal arc welding.

 Career Options

-Graduates of the Welding and Metal Fabrication program have a wide range of career opportunities available to them in Canada.
-Some potential job roles include:
+Graduates of the Welding and Metal Fabrication program can pursue a variety of career opportunities in Canada, including:

 • Structural Metal Fabricator: Fabricates and installs metal components for buildings, bridges, and other structures.